ebruchez/public/Wordview.md

 ### Theory of knowledge / theory of belief (epistemology)

 - there is a reality separate from the "mind" (following Russell)
-- minds (most notably human ones, but that doesn't exclude others) can apprehend knoweldge directly in some cases (from the senses or memory)
+- minds (most notably human ones, but that doesn't exclude others) can apprehend knowledge directly in some cases (from the senses or memory)
 - minds can build further knowledge using induction and deduction
 - there is a whole range of certainty of knowledge
 - [critical thinking](http://en.wikipedia.org/wiki/Critical_thinking) is the most important skill of all, because it is the tool that allows forming other opinions. [^3]